clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

     Confirmation the Apache service is running.

-The :file:`index.html` file is located in the :file:`/usr/share/httpd/htdocs` directory of your host system.
+The :file:`index.html` file is located in the :file:`/var/www/html` directory of your host system.
 We will copy this file into a new location after we modify the configuration.

 Change the Default Configuration and Data Directory
 ===================================================

 |CL| is designed to be a stateless operating system which means that you will
-need to create an optional configuration file.
+need to create an optional configuration file to make changes over the default values.
 The default location of the Apache configuration file, :file:`httpd.conf`, is located in the :file:`/usr/share/defaults/httpd` directory, which can be overwritten as part of the stateless paradigm.
 This default :file:`.conf` file includes the following directives that allow for additional locations of configuration definitions:

 .. code-block:: console